OutForMilks/STINTSY-Order-of-Erin/README.md

 ## Machine Learning Models

-We will use two classical supervised learning algorithms: **Naive Baye** and 🏗️.
-Then, one neural network approach: 🏗️.
+We use two classical supervised learning algorithms: **Multinomial Naive Bayes (MNB)** and **Multinomial Logistic Regression (MLR)**.
+Then, one neural network approach: **Multilayer Perceptron (MLP)**.

-> @Stephen: add the classical supervised learning algorithm and neural network approach here.
-> When you add the algorithm update:
-> - the ## Notebooks section in this file
-> - the filename of `notebooks/svm.ipynb`

 ## Notebooks

 View the notebooks in the `notebooks/` directory.
-The notebooks are enumarated below, also view the notebooks in this order indicated.
+The notebooks are enumerated below, also view the notebooks in this order indicated.

 1. `data.ipynb`: contains data description, data cleaning, exploratory data analysis, and preprocessing.
-1. `bayes.ipynb`: contains model training, error analysis, and finetuning for Naive Bayes.
+2. `bayes.ipynb`: contains model training, error analysis, and finetuning for Multinomial Naive Bayes.
-1. `svm.ipynb`: contains model training, error analysis, and finetuning for SVM.
+3. `multi_log_reg.ipynb`: contains model training, error analysis, and finetuning for Multinomial Logistic Regression.
-1. `nn.ipynb`: contains model training, error analysis, and finetuning for the Neural Network approach.
+4. `nn.ipynb`: contains model training, error analysis, and finetuning for the Multilayer Perceptron neural network approach.
-1. `eval.ipynb`: contains the model evaluation and conclusion of the project.
+5. `eval.ipynb`: contains the model evaluation and conclusion of the project.

 ## Data